-There are over 160 ski regions in the Swiss Alps.
-Most skiers think of Zermatt as the ultimate Swiss ski destination; reached exclusively by train (no cars allowed), with towering peaks, open snowy slopes, mountainside chalets serving Swiss fondue, and views of the magnificent Matterhorn at 14,692-feet.
-But there are so many iconic huge ski resorts in Switzerland – Verbier, Chamonix, Jungfrau, Gstaad, Saas Fee, Aletsch Arena, Engelberg, Andermatt, Laax, Arosa Lenzerheide, St Moritz, Davos… we have reviews of many of the Top Family Ski Resorts in the Swiss Alps.
+There are over 200 ski areas in the Swiss Alps.
+Most skiers think of Zermatt or St Moritz as the ultimate Swiss ski destinations, with towering peaks, glowing glaciers, open snowy slopes, mountainside chalets serving Swiss fondue, and views of the magnificent Alps.
+But there are so many iconic huge ski resorts in Switzerland – Verbier, The Jungfrau, Gstaad, Saas Fee, Engelberg, Andermatt, Laax, Arosa Lenzerheide, St Moritz, Davos Klosters… we have reviews of most of the Top Family Ski Resorts in the Swiss Alps.

 Switzerland’s Jungfrau offers grand Swiss Alps skiing for a family ski trip, from Grindelwald’s extensive terrain, to the beautiful car-free villages of Wengen and Mürren, all of which are interconnected with lift access and a regional “ski Oberland” lift ticket.
 The world famous Piz Gloria, featured in a James Bond film, at Schilthorn Mountain’s 9,744’ summit offers panoramic dining serviced by cable cars.

-You can ski at Aletsch Arena near Aletsch Glacier and Belalp with magnificent distance views of the Matterhorn, and other amazing alpine peaks, and three delightful ski villages at the base of these ski slopes – Bettmeralp and Riederalp are fantastic for families.
+You can ski at Aletsch Arena near Aletsch Glacier and Belalp with magnificent distance views of the Matterhorn, and other amazing alpine peaks.
+Three delightful ski villages make up these connected ski slopes – Feisheralp, Bettmeralp and Riederalp are fantastic for skiing families.

 Saas Fee is another Swiss gem near Zermatt, maybe the best kept secret of the Swiss Alps, especially family friendly with a traditional car-free ski village and ski slopes surrounded by beautiful blue glaciers.